 Time-out/Time-in.
-At any time during the encounter, the preceptor may call a time-out.
+At any time during the encounter, the tutor may call a time-out.
 A time-out is a valuable learning process for the learner and allows faculty to provide the learner with additional information or redirect them.
-When in a time-out period, SPs are expected to remain in character and not interact with the learner or preceptor until time-in is called.
-When time-in is called, the scene will either resume where it left off or the preceptor may direct the SP to start at the beginning again.
+When in a time-out period, SPs are expected to remain in character and not interact with the learner or tutor until time-in is called.
+When time-in is called, the scene will either resume where it left off or the tutor may direct the SP to start at the beginning again.

 Who Can Alter Performance or Case?
-The case author and the trainer have specific goals and objectives when the case was written and trained, therefore, only a limited number of people are allowed to change the way in which the SP performs a case.
-It is acceptable for a preceptor to "fine-tune" a case or portrayal, as long as it does not change the way in which the case was originally envisioned and trained.
+The SP Program has specific goals and objectives when the case is written and trained, therefore, only a limited number of people are allowed to change the way in which the SP performs a case.
+It is acceptable for a tutor to "fine-tune" a case or portrayal, as long as it does not change the way in which the case was originally envisioned and trained.
 If the SP is asked to increase or decrease the anxiety level or pain level, that is acceptable.
 Adding a new symptom not in the original case is not acceptable.

-SPs should politely refuse to allow anyone other than the Clinical Skills Coordinator and SP Trainer to change the case or performance from the way the SP was originally trained.
-Any request for changes should be directed to the Clinical Skills Program Coordinator.
+SPs should politely refuse to allow anyone other than the SPP Coordinator and SP Trainer to change the case or performance from the way the SP was originally trained.
+Any request for changes should be directed to the SPP Coordinator.